Wastewater treatment plant parameters

 Phosphorus origin

-A significant part of our phosphorus in wastewater is caused by human activity.
-The origin of excessive phosphorus in water is varied, but on average we can say that :
+A large part of the Phosphorus found in wastewater originates from human activity.
+The origin of excess Phosphorus in water is varied, but on average we can say that:

-• 2/3 of phosphorus pollution comes from agricultural activities, especially due to runoff from croplands and pastures into water.
+• Two-thirds of phosphorus pollution comes from agricultural activities, particularly from runoff from cultivated land and pastures into water bodies.
 The effect is even more significant when grounds have been amended with fertilizer or after spreading.

 • The third comes from the wastewater treatment plants of municipalities and industries.

-• A very small part of this phosphorus pollution is also due to urban runoff (stormwater) and diffuse emissions from non-collective sanitation facilities (ANC).
+• A very small part of this phosphorus pollution is also due to urban runoff (stormwater) and diffuse discharges from non-collective sanitation systems (ANC).

-Urine accounts for about 60% of the phosphates in domestic wastewater.
+Urine accounts for approximately 60% of the phosphates in domestic wastewater.
 Soft drinks are usually the primary source of phosphates.
 Some commonly used products such as household detergents contain polyphosphates, but it must be recognized that manufacturers have made great efforts to reduce phosphorus content.
 This is not the case for industrial detergents, which often benefit from a lack of regulation concerning the PO4 content.
-In Europe, Pt concentration in wastewater has been decreasing for several years.
+In Europe, the concentration of Pt in wastewater has been steadily decreasing for several years.

 Use of phosphorus

 Phosphorus is essential for the development of all living organisms.
-It occurs naturally in water courses.
-They are also present in industrial and domestic wastewater in much higher proportions.
+It is naturally present in watercourses.
+It is also present in industrial and domestic wastewater in much higher proportions.
 Total phosphorus Pt is composed of:

 • of organic phosphorus from the decomposition of living matter,

 • of phosphates PO4, the mineralized part (mainly in the form of orthophosphate ions).
-The wastewater is mostly composed of PO4 phosphates.
+Wastewater is almost entirely in the form of PO4 phosphates.

-As for COD and nitrogen parameters, Pt is analyzed with tubes by colorimetry using a spectrophotometer, and its concentration is expressed in mgP/L.
+As with COD and nitrogen parameters, Pt is analyzed with tubes by colorimetry using a spectrophotometer, and its concentration is expressed in mgP/L.

-Phosphates are essential for plants and animals, however Pt participates in water pollution by promoting excessive seaweed growth, especially in slow moving waterbody.
+Phosphates are essential for plants and animals; however, Pt contributes to water pollution by promoting excessive algae growth, particularly in weakly agitated water bodies.
 Indeed, Pt is an essential component of fertilizers, the famous NPK.
-So imagine a water polluted with phosphorus and NO3!
+So imagine water polluted with phosphorus and NO3!
 The perfect combination for a quick eutrophication!
 Some lakes that are relatively clear in the spring may look like a green soup in late summer.
-The worst part is by allowing the seaweed to grow so abundantly, it dies from lack of light and its decomposition mobilizes the dissolved oxygen in the water.
+The worst part is that by allowing algae to grow so abundantly, they die from lack of light, and their decomposition mobilizes dissolved oxygen in the water.
 As a result, aquatic species will die of asphyxiation.
 This explains why phosphorus is restricted.
 It only applies to the Pt parameter, as it includes PO4.

 Shopping Cart